Cas Mudde

 Cas Mudde (born 3 June 1967) is a Dutch political scientist who focuses on political extremism and populism in Europe and the United States.
 His research includes the areas of political parties, extremism, democracy, civil society, and European politics.
 Mudde identifies himself as a political leftist.
+He is the younger brother of the far-right activist Tim Mudde.

 Biography

 Mudde was a visiting scholar at the Janet Prindle Institute for Ethics and visiting associate professor in the political science department at DePauw University in Greencastle, Indiana.
 From 1999 to 2002, he was an assistant professor at the University of Edinburgh, and from 2002 to 2010 he was an assistant and later associate professor at the University of Antwerp in Belgium.
 Since 2010, he has been teaching a first-year seminar on the Radical Right movement in Europe at DePauw University.
 He is an associate professor of Political Science at the University of Georgia's School of Public and International Affairs.
 He is also an adjunct professor at the Center for Research on Extremism (C-REX) at the University of Oslo.

 Mudde is the co-founder and convener of the ECPR (European Consortium for Political Research) Standing Group on Extremism & Democracy.
 He is a board member of the IPSA (International Political Science Association) Committee on Concepts and Methods and serves on the editorial boards of academic journals such as Acta Politica, Democracy and Security, Patterns of Prejudice, Politics in Central Europe, and The Journal of Politics.
 In 2008, Mudde was awarded the Stein Rokkan Prize for Comparative Social Science Research.
 In 2022, he was elected a foreign member of the Royal Netherlands Academy of Arts and Sciences.

 Mudde is the author of several books and articles.
 He is the younger brother of the far-right activist and punk rock vocalist, Tim Mudde.
 In the preface to The Ideology of the Extreme Right, he thanks him for the respect they still have for each other despite "differences of opinion".
 His book The Israeli Settler Movement: Assessing and Explaining Social Movement Success, co-authored with Sivan Hirsch-Hoefler, was published by Cambridge University Press in 2021.